This page tells how to turn a wooden post into a peace pole. For tips about choosing the wood, click: Choosing Wood

 There is no reason to be afraid of languages like Chinese and Korean.
 When I was working with Chinese for the first time, I sought out native Chinese people who could help me learn about their text.
 If I asked them to write a certain word for me, they pulled out a ball point pen and jotted it out on a scrap of paper the same way I would jot English.
 Calligraphy and typesetting in any language are more precise and exacting than handwriting.
 But hand painted letters in Chinese and other languages have the same intelligibility as in English.
 Just trace a good pattern and you will make handwritten text that will be fine.

-Click paint for information on preservatives for the wood and choosing paint for the text.
+For information on preservatives for the wood and choosing paint for the text, click paint.

 Paint the letters over the lines with a small paint brush.
 An artist's supply or a craft shop has such brushes.
 You might want one kind of brush for languages that are like English that evolved on printing presses and another kind for languages like Chinese that evolved on the end of a brush.